theMK2k/Media-Hoarder/DONE.md

 ### Fixes

-- [x] BUG: Settings Movies/Series Sourcepath checkboxes do not bind correctly!
+- [x] BUG: Settings Movies/Series Sourcepath checkboxes do not bind correctly
 - [x] BUG: rescan snackbar disappears automatically
 - [x] BUG: Source path is clickable in media card, but needs to be translated to the path's name in order to work in the property dialog